julioemartins/nodeJs-DeepDive/README.md

 # Node.js Deep Dive – Learning by Experiments

 ## Motivation
-I’m an experienced software engineer and technology leader, but in a recent interview I realized that my fluency in some **Node.js fundamentals** wasn’t sharp enough.
+I’m an experienced software engineer and technology leader, but in a recent interview I realized that my fluency in some **Node.js fundamentals** wasn’t sharp enough. c

 Since my main career goal is to relocate to Portugal and work either as a **Team Lead** or as a **hands-on Developer**, I created this repository as a structured learning journey.
 Here I document my experiments with Node.js, going beyond surface usage to understand and explain the **core mechanics** behind it.